 3. A panini machine or an electric hot-plate can also be used to toast the scones.

-4. After toasting, you can add butter, jam, marmalade, or other toppings as desired.
+4. After toasting, you can add spreads, jam, marmalade, or other toppings as desired.

-Keep in mind that fresh scones are usually soft and moist enough to be enjoyed without toasting, but a few days old scones can be refreshed by being warmed up and lightly toasted.
+Fresh scones are soft and moist enough to be enjoyed without toasting, but after a few days older scones are very tasty toasted.

-The "Cornish" method spreads the jam onto the scone first, and then followed by a dollop of cream.
+The "Cornish" method spreads the jam onto the scone first, which is then followed by a dollop of cream.
 Those who follow this method argue that the jam creates a base that helps the cream stay in place.

-In reality, both ways are authentic and whether you opt for the Cornish method or the Devon method often comes down to personal preference or regional loyalty.
+Both ways are authentic and whether you opt for the Cornish method or the Devon method often comes down to personal preference or where you were brought up!

-Cream teas are traditionally served in teahouses, cafes, hotel restaurants, and are especially popular in tourist areas in the UK.
-They are often enjoyed as part of an afternoon tea at home, a slightly more elaborate meal that might also include finger sandwiches and a selection of cakes and pastries.
+Cream teas are traditionally served in teahouses, cafes, hotel restaurants, and are especially popular in tourist hot-spots in the UK.
+It is often enjoyed as part of an afternoon tea at home, a slightly more elaborate meal that might also include sandwiches, a selection of cakes and other sweet or savoury nibbles.

 Afternoon tea is a British tradition that started in the early 19th century and it typically consists of a variety of small, dainty, bite-sized foods served with a pot of tea.